 Dielectric breakdown voltage - This determines the dielectric breakdown voltage.
 There are two standards for this test ASTM D877-87 and ASTM D1816-84a.
 If ASTM D877-87 is performed the minimum nuber should be

 26KV for equipment under 69KV.
 If ASTM D1816-84a is performed the number should be 23KV for equipment under 69KV.

-Acid neutralization number - This number is an indication of sludge
+Acid neutralization number - This number is an indication of sludge buildup in the transformer.
+New oil should have a number of 0.03.
+This number should not exceed 0.2.

-has a specific gravity of 1, oil should have a specific gravity of 0.84
+Specific Gravity(Optional) - This is the ratio of oil to water.
+Water has a specific gravity of 1, oil should have a specific gravity of 0.84

 Color -This is an indication of oil contamination.
 Ths numbers range 0